cloudera/CAI_STUDIO_AGENT/docs/user_guide/workflows.md

 ![Create Workflow First Page](../../images/for_docs/Create-workflow-flow.png)

 ## Workflow Deployments
-A deployed workflow is a stanadlone application that no longer allows you to edit the workflow.
-It is meant to be a production-ready application, ready to be used by end-users(or other stakeholders within your organization).
+A deployed workflow is a stanadlone endpoint that is meant to be a production-ready application, ready to be used by end-users (or other stakeholders within your organization).

-Each deployed consists of 2 components:
- - The workflow backend is served my a [AI Workbench model](https://docs.cloudera.com/machine-learning/cloud/models/topics/ml-models.html).
- - The workflow frontend is served by a [AI Workbench application](https://docs.cloudera.com/machine-learning/cloud/applications/topics/ml-applications-c.html).

-A workflow when deployed, would give you deeplinks to access the application, the workbench configuration of the model & workbench configuration of the application.

 ![Deployed Workflow](../../images/for_docs/Workflow-deployment.png)

+For detailed information about how deployed workflows operate, including all available endpoint actions, see the [Deployment Guide](./deployments.md).

-## Workflow Templates
+## Custom Workflows

-Workflow templates are pre-configured workflows that can be used as a starting point for new workflows.
-They are useful for quickly creating new workflows with a predefined structure.
+Workflows can be built entirely outside of Agent Studio and can then use Agent Studio for highly-available hosting of the workflows.
+For more information on how to build custom workflows, see [Custom Workflows](./custom_workflows.md).